 Cider is an alcoholic drink obtained by fermenting the juice of cider apples.
-It is also legally permitted to make cider from the mixture of apple juice and pear juice, the latter being the maximum of 25% in the mix.
+It is also legally permitted to make cider from a mixture of apple juice and pear juice, the latter being the maximum of 25% in the mix.

 Cider apples have sugar, acid, and tannin in perfect composition, thus making them suitable for cider preparation.
 Selected fresh cider apples are thoroughly washed and crushed in the mill to make a pulp known as pomace.

 The pomace is wrapped in a coarse cloth to form cheese and then it is pressed to obtain the juice.
 The fermented liquid is called Cider.
 The cider is matured for a few weeks and blended before selling.